elainexliu/elainexliu.github.io/projects.md

 {% endfor %} -->

 <ul>
-  {% for project in site.projects %}
+  {% for project in site.categories.projects %}
     <!-- <h3>{{ project[0] }}</h3> -->
     <!-- <ul> -->
       <!-- {% for post in tag[1] %} -->